CHIELDOnline/CHIELD/docs/help/Help_AddingData.md

 At the bottom of the page is a table that lets you manually enter causal links.
 Click the green "+" sign on the far right to add a new row.
 You can enter the [causal link specifications](Help_CausalLinkSpecifications.html) here.
 When you've finished entering the data for a row, click the green "+" icon in the last column of that row to add it to the table.

-You can edit cells of existing rows by clicking on the row, editing the cells, then clicking the green tick icon which appears on the right.
+You can **edit cells** of existing rows by clicking on the row, editing the cells, then clicking the green tick icon which appears on the right.
 The graphical display will be updated.

+You can **remove causal links** by clicking on a row in the table, then clicking the red X icon which appears on the right.

 ###  Add causal links from a csv file

-You can download and fill out the [causal links template file]().
+You can download and fill out the [causal links template file](downloads/CausalLinks_Template.csv).
 This is a csv file that has the same columns as the tabular display.

 Upload your completed template file by clicking the "Upload csv" button in the toolbar above the display box.
 The data in the template file will replace any current data.